aryan-63/eCommerce_followAlong/README.md

 ### Submission:
 - Push your code to GitHub and ensure the repository is public.
 - Update README with your progress and share the link.

+### Milestone 9:
+Created an form to input all the details of product and it will be saved in database and will be displayed on products home page.